serverless-guru/sls-jest/doc/matchers/appsync.md

 ### `toEvaluateTo<E>(expected: E)`

-Asserts that a mapping template or resolver evaluates to a given JSON object for a given context.
+Asserts that a mapping template or resolver evaluates to a given object for a given context.

 ```typescript
 // matching as a string